graphile/crystal

 grafast (library)

-Core GraphQL execution engine with plan-based resolvers for high performance query execution.
+High-performance GraphQL execution engine that replaces GraphQL.js execute() with declarative plan resolvers for optimized query execution.

 postgraphile (library)

-Auto-generates high-performance GraphQL APIs from PostgreSQL databases with extensive customization options.
+Automatically generates a high-performance GraphQL API from PostgreSQL database schema with extensive customization capabilities.

 graphile-build (library)